JoaoLopesF/RemoteDebug/README.md

 ## News

-- RemoteDebugApp
+- RemoteDebugApp Beta

-  - An HTML5 web app to use for debugging in web browser, instead telnet client, in development now, soon it will release.
+  - An HTML5 web app to use for debugging in web browser, instead telnet client, that uses web socket to comunicate.

-  - Now in version 3.0.0, RemoteDebug have a web socket server too, to support the RemoteDebugApp
+  - Now RemoteDebug v3 have a web socket server too, to support the RemoteDebugApp connection.

+  - RemoteDebugApp is in beta,
+    if you have any problems or suggestions, please add issue about this.

   - The telnet connection remains, to any want this, or to internet offline uses.